ascherry/cherry-portfolio/critiquebydesign.md

 ### Next for Opera America

 This graphic and data comes from the FY17 report.
 Someone must have told Opera America they looked outdated, because the FY18 report, which was released early 2020, has a completely different look.
-If you are interested in seeing the "new and improved" Opera America report, you can find it [here.](https://www.operaamerica.org/files/oadocs/financials/FY18_AFR.pdf)
+If you are interested in seeing the "new and improved" Opera America report, you can find it <a href="https://www.operaamerica.org/files/oadocs/financials/FY18_AFR.pdf" target="_blank">here</a>

 [Back to Home](https://ascherry.github.io/cherry-portfolio/)